Michigan–Ohio State football rivalry: Schembechler vs Bruce (1979–1987)

 Earle Bruce took over for Hayes and led the Buckeyes to a 5–4 record against Schembechler's Wolverines between 1979 and 1987, perhaps the most balanced stretch of the rivalry, during which neither team won more than two consecutive games.
 In 1987, Bruce was fired in the week before the Michigan game due to a poor season record, but was allowed to coach anyway, and the inspired Buckeyes (each wearing a sweatband labeled "Earle") won an upset over the heavily favored Wolverines.
 After the game, Bo Schembechler told Bruce, "I always mind losing to Ohio State but I didn't mind so much today."
 After 1987, the series stood at 46–33–5 in favor of UM.

-John Cooper era (1988–2000)
+Michigan Dominance (1988–2000)

 The 13 games during John Cooper's tenure as Buckeye coach were dominated by Michigan, as the Wolverines went 10–2–1 during the stretch.
 Schembechler coached Michigan through the 1989 season and then turned over the reins to one of his assistants, Gary Moeller, who led the team for five seasons before another longtime Michigan assistant, Lloyd Carr, became the head coach in 1995.